siriusb-nox/PopGen_DARWIN_2024/C_PCa_NGSAdmix.md

-## Principal Component Analysis of GLs
+## A. Principal Component Analysis of GLs

+## B. Admixture/Structure analysis from GLs